Please read my blog's comment policy here.

 Note that the Allow-From token does not support wildcards or listing of multiple origins.
 For cases where the server wishes to allow more than one page to frame its content, the following design pattern is recommended:

-If an attacker had specified an origin in step #1 different than the actual origin of the outermost page, he'd be blocked at step #4 when the browser actually enforces the origin.
+If an attacker had specified a bogus origin in step #1 (different than the actual origin of the outermost page), he'd be blocked at step #4 when the browser actually enforces the Allow-From restriction.